learn-tdd-in/learntdd.in/react/index.md

 $ yarn cypress:open
 ```

-Next, set up Cypress to be able to handle the latest ECMAScript features by replacing the contents of `cypress/plugins/index.js` with the following:
+Next, set up Cypress to be able to handle the latest ECMAScript features in component tests by replacing the contents of `cypress/plugins/index.js` with the following:

 ```javascript
 const webpack = require('@cypress/webpack-preprocessor')